keithbrown/generator/src/gen_erate/README.txt

   _- ./msvc6.bat
      Warning: This causes the current directory to change.

-4.2  Update the generator version number.
+4.2  Verify with the developers or file history that the generator version number was incremented with the latest work.
+If it was not:
   _- Increment the current version number on line 77 of
      .../gen_erate/bp_source/win32/7.1B/main/src/gen_erate/main_gen_erate.cc
      while leaving the revision tag.
-  _- Check in the file to git and put the change to github
+  _- Check in the file to git and push the change to github

 4.3  Build
   _- cd <git repo root dir>/xtuml/generator/src/gen_erate